cube3power/atsd/integration/tableau/examples/comparision_of_two_metrics_at_one_bar_graph.md

-# Comparision of Two Metrics in One Bar Graph
+# Comparison of Two Metrics in One Bar Graph

 ## Overview